 Students who do not meet relevant early benchmarks or who demonstrate difficulty meeting the program’s academic and conduct standards — including the Standards of Conduct in the Harvard Community outlined in this handbook — will be informed of the faculty’s concern about their progress.
 The purpose of this notification is to provide early warning and intervention for students who may be struggling in the program.

-If an Ed.L.D. student is determined to be making “unsatisfactory” progress following the program’s progress reviews, they will receive a letter from the faculty director explaining the reasons for the faculty’s concerns and specifying a probationary period.
-The student will have an opportunity to discuss the letter with the associate dean and/or program faculty director and should work with his/her advisor to get the help needed to return to good standing.
-The student will be expected to report back to the faculty about his/her progress within the time specified in the letter.
+If an Ed.L.D. student is determined to be making “unsatisfactory” progress following the program’s progress reviews, they will receive a letter from the Faculty Director explaining the reasons for the faculty’s concerns and specifying a probationary period.
+The student will have an opportunity to discuss the letter with the Director for Doctoral Studies and/or program Faculty Director and should work with their adviser to get the help needed to return to good standing.
+The student will be expected to report back to the faculty about their progress within the time specified in the letter.
 If there is insufficient evidence of adequate performance, or if there are serious concerns about a student’s conduct, behavior, or capacity to succeed, particularly in a third-year residency, the faculty may vote to terminate the student’s degree candidacy.
 The Ed.L.D.
 Program staff monitors and apprises the Ed.L.D.
-Steering Committee of all students’ progress within the degree program.
+Steering Committee of all students’ academic progress within the degree program.

 Criteria for satisfactory performance in the Ed.L.D.
-Program include satisfactory performance and completion of required coursework and credits; maintenance of at least a B+ average with work of A caliber in Year 1 and Year 2 courses (see Grading System and Grade Averaging for an explanation of the grading system and how averages are calculated); a holistic assessment of the student’s readiness to fulfill the requirements of and complete the third-year residency (see above); and adherence to the Standards of Conduct in the Harvard Community outlined in this handbook.
+Program include satisfactory performance and completion of required coursework and credits; maintenance of at least a B+ average with work of A caliber in Year 1 and Year 2 courses (see HGSE Grading System section of this handbook for an explanation of the grading system and how averages are calculated); a holistic assessment of the student’s readiness to fulfill the requirements of and complete the third-year residency (see above); and adherence to the Standards of Conduct in the Harvard Community outlined in this handbook.
 Please note that a grade of “NCR” is not considered satisfactory academic performance in the Ed.L.D.
 Program.

 Ed.L.D.
 Residency and Capstone